EmilRamsvik/Digital-Garden/docs/CyberSecurity/CyberSecurity.md

 - How do legitimate users authenticate to the system?
 - For ML, data leaks are the biggest issue.
 # Links
-- [Article on supply chain attack on Pytorch](https://johnstawinski.com/2024/01/11/playing-with-fire-how-we-executed-a-critical-supply-chain-attack-on-pytorch/comment-page-1/#comments) Good informaiton and insightful on how to think about attachs.
+- [Article on supply chain attack on Pytorch](https://johnstawinski.com/2024/01/11/playing-with-fire-how-we-executed-a-critical-supply-chain-attack-on-pytorch/comment-page-1/#comments) Good information and insightful on how to think about attacks.

 # Thoughts
 - Just don't post any secrets to Git Hub.